Yuvaraj2486/airlinemanagementsystem/README.md

 Search functionality for flights and customers Real-time data update with MySQL backend

-How to Run the Project:
-Clone the Repository
-Download or clone the repository to your local system.

 Setup Database:
 Open MySQL or any SQL client and execute the following commands: